 The South Downs has something for every kind of cyclist to enjoy and explore.
 As well as the famous South Downs Way to explore there are 1,200 km of car-free bridleways across the National Park, miles of leafy country lanes and old railway trails including the Downs Link and Centurions Way.

 The 160km long South Downs Way is the only UK’s National Trail which is fully traversable by bike and there are many ways to enjoy it.
 You could ride along the ridge to reach Ditchling Beacon and enjoy the view or cycle along the Hampshire Hangers and single track mountain bike trails at Queen Elizabeth Country Park.
-Take a look at our interactive Discovery Map to get ideas for places to explore by bike.

 With so many tracks, trails and leafy lanes to discover and great places to stop for locally produced food and drink there’s never been a better time to discover the South Downs by bike.
 Check out our Discovery Rides which have been getting people from the borders of the National Park out and exploring by cycle.